tcz/phpunit-mockfunction/README.md

 In the next line we set up the mock function with the fluent interface of a mock object.

 The mocked function is active for the test object instance until `$flux_capacitor->restore();` is called.
 If you happen to forget this in the end of the test case, normally it is not a problem, because you will test anew instance of your tested class with each test case.

+To mock static methods, you can use PHPUnit_Extensions_MockStaticMethod class.
+It work int the same way as with functions:

+	$mocked_static = new PHPUnit_Extensions_MockStaticMethod( 'MyClass::myMethod', $this->object );

 ## Advanced mocking ##